J00MZ/service-watchdog/README.md

 Then run:
 sudo service watchdogsd start

+The current configuration is monitoring sshd
+To change the service being monitored just update SERVICE_NAME in watchdog.cfg and run: sudo service watchdogsd restart

 That's it!

-To change the service being monitored just update <SERVICE_NAME> in watchdog.cfg and run: sudo service watchdogsd restart